nelsonr/kittify/README.md

 # What's This?

-This is a simple example of how to create an Web Extension for modern browsers.
+A simple example of how to create an Web Extension for modern browsers.

 This extension will replace (almost) all images on a web page with images of kittens, using the https://placekitten.com web service.